Smiter15/cses/node/README.md

 - **Color-coded Test Output**: The testing setup uses `chalk` for clear pass/fail messages when you run `npm test`.

 This repository is intended to help JavaScript users practice and improve their algorithm skills on CSES.
 Feel free to contribute improvements!

+## Submitting Your Solution to CSES

+Once your solution passes all local tests, you're ready to submit it to CSES!

+1. **Verify:** Ensure your solution file (e.g., `solution.js`) for the specific problem is passing all local tests in the `tests` folder.
+2. **Submit:** Go to the relevant problem page on [CSES](https://cses.fi/problemset) and upload your `solution.js` file directly as your submission.

+After submitting, CSES will validate your solution against their test cases.
+If successful, you’ll see your results immediately!